swiftlang/swift-evolution/proposals/NNNN-swiftpm-proxy-configuration.md

 Additionally, environment variables are problematic for GUI-based workflows on macOS.
 When Xcode invokes SPM, it does not inherit shell environment variables — it launches from `launchd` with a minimal environment.
 Users cannot easily configure `http_proxy` for Xcode-initiated SPM operations without resorting to non-ergonomic workarounds like `launchctl setenv`.

+It is worth noting that SPM's existing [dependency mirror configuration](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0219-package-manager-dependency-mirroring.md) (SE-0219) can partially work around this problem — by mirroring external URLs to internal hosts that don't require a proxy, users can bypass the issue for specific dependencies.
+However, mirrors are not a general solution:

+- Mirrors require a 1:1 mapping for each dependency URL.
+In a large project with dozens of dependencies across different hosts, maintaining mirrors for all of them is impractical.
+- Mirrors are a URL-rewriting mechanism, not a network-routing mechanism.
+If the destination host requires a proxy (even after mirroring), mirrors cannot help.
+- Organizations with a blanket "all external traffic goes through a proxy" policy need transport-level proxy support, not per-URL rewrites.
+- Mirrors are designed for availability and caching use cases, not for network routing.
+Using them as a proxy workaround is a misuse of the abstraction.

 A file-based configuration approach solves both problems: it works regardless of how SPM is invoked (terminal, Xcode, CI) and is portable across platforms.

 ## Proposed solution